feilongbk/descartes-soft-eng-khoi-nguyen/QUICK_REPORT.md

 #### OBSERVATION

 A simple way is directly calculating the payout from the dataframe using Haversine distance and aggregation functions of numpy and pandas.
-However, I want to try another way of design and implementation (similar to a solution we used at SCOR P&C for Nat Cat reinsurance contracts and portfolios).
-Maybe Descartes has already a similar or better financial modelling framework, but it is still interesting to test if this design works for index-based policy.
+However, I want to try another way of design and implementation (similar to framework we used at SCOR P&C for Nat Cat treaties and portfolios).
+Maybe Descartes has already a similar or better framework, but it is still interesting to test if this design works for index-based policy.

 We can break the simulation of payout of a policy into different elementary steps:
 (1) Scenario: in short, the event series that occur within a year/period/scenario.
 This abstraction enables integration